shsiena/shsiena/README.md

-💻 I'm an aspiring Robotics Engineer and Machine Learning Developer 📚 I'm studying Mechatronics Engineering at the University of Waterloo 📝 I'm passionate about Artificial Intelligence, Automation, Cyber Security, and Aviation 🔭 Working with Drones, Robots and AI
+💻 I'm an aspiring Robotics Engineer and Machine Learning Developer 📚 I'm studying Mechatronics Engineering at the University of Waterloo 📝 I'm passionate about Artificial Intelligence, Automation, Cyber Security, and Aviation 🔭 Working with Drones, Robots, VR and AI
 🌱 Learning about CNNs
 🌟 Main languages: Python, C++
 ```